Business Productivity and Technological Solutions: Part 4

 - Do you need a fast turnaround time?
 Pre-made solutions are here for you now.
 They may not deliver all the features you need, but if you need is urgent you may need to go with a quick solution.

-Pre-made software which is built for specific industries is a good example of something which may suit your needs – they typically include core features of what you may need for your business and provide the low-cost, quick availability advantages noted above.
+Pre-made software built for specific industries is a good example of something which may suit your needs – they typically include core features of what you may need for your business and provide the low-cost, quick availability advantages noted above.
 If you do decide to go with a pre-made solution, make sure it provides you with all the features that are essential to your business processes.
 Any features that you have to give up should not be integral to your key processes.

 When to Use Custom Software Solutions

 If you looked at the available pre-made solutions and they just don’t fit, a custom software solution is most likely for you.
 Custom developed solutions are more flexible and adaptable than pre-made solutions.
-When working with a software development company, they can tailor your software to your exact specifications.
+When you work with a software development company, they can tailor your software to your exact specifications.
 Here are key considerations for when looking at a custom software solution:

-- How important are the aspects of your business which cannot be met by a pre-made solution?
+- How important are the aspects of your business that cannot be met by a pre-made solution?
 If these are core to your business and/or what really differentiates you, then you should most likely lean towards a custom solution to maximize the value of your uniqueness.

 - How many people are being affected by current issues and processes?
 The more aspects of your business that are being affected by not having the best-fitting software, the more important it is to implement the right solution.
 Custom software can be made to improve on and solve specific issues based on the magnitude specific to your business process.